huriyilmaz/visualstudio-docs.tr-tr/docs/extensibility/walkthrough-using-a-shell-command-with-an-editor-extension.md

     - Microsoft.
 VisualStudio.
 Text.
 UI.
 WPF

-2. *AddAdornment.cs* dosyasını açın ve aşağıdaki `using` yönergeleri ekleyin.
+2. *AddAdornment. cs* dosyasını açın ve aşağıdaki `using` yönergeleri ekleyin.

     ```csharp
     using Microsoft.VisualStudio.TextManager.Interop;